camargoluisenrique/vehicle-price-ai/README.md

 ## Project Approach

-Más que solo entrenar un modelo, el objetivo fue construir un flujo completo:
+Rather than just training a model, the goal was to build a complete workflow:

-- entender el dataset (EDA)
+- Understand the dataset (EDA)
-- identificar variables relevantes
+- Identify relevant variables
-- comparar modelos
+- Compare different models
-- validar resultados
+- Validate results
-- desplegar una versión funcional accesible
+- Deploy a functional and accessible application

-El foco estuvo en balancear simplicidad, interpretabilidad y desempeño.
+The focus was on balancing simplicity, interpretability, and performance.

 ---

 ## Key Features